 There should be very little ambiguity about that list.
 If your insurance company were to elect to not cover some or all of the costs in one of those areas, you might have cause for appeal.
 Prior to making such an appeal, you’ll want to confirm your addiction treatment facility used a qualified form of treatment.

 This is brought up because some inpatient or outpatient insurance coverage is restricted to standard forms of addiction treatment.
 It is possible your treatment facility will elect to use a modern treatment modality that doesn’t follow guidelines.
-You can avoid this problem by coordinating with the treatment center and insurance provider to make sure the treatment facility uses appropriate treatment options.
+You can avoid this problem by coordinating with the treatment center and health insurance provider to make sure the treatment facility uses appropriate treatment options.

 The Appeal Process